LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ERKStep_c_interface/User_callable.rst

    **Return value:**
       * *ARK_SUCCESS* if successful
       * *ARK_MEM_NULL*  if the ERKStep memory was ``NULL``
-      * *ARK_NO_MALLOC*  if the ERKStep memory was not allocated by the timestepping module
+      * *ARK_NO_MALLOC*  if the ERKStep memory was not allocated by the time-stepping module
       * *ARK_ILL_INPUT* if an argument has an illegal value (e.g. a negative tolerance).